cjdaly/cascadia/README.md

 ### initial system setup

-* Determine IP addr and ssh login with user:`rock64`, password:`rock64`.
+Boot, determine IP addr and ssh login with user:`rock64`, password:`rock64`.
+Then set a new password:

-* Run `sudo passwd rock64` and set new password.
-* Run `sudo dpkg-reconfigure tzdata` to set time zone.
+    sudo passwd rock64

+And set the system time zone:

+    sudo dpkg-reconfigure tzdata

-* Clone the Cascadia repo and run the setup script:
+Next, clone the Cascadia repo, run the setup script and then reboot:

     git clone https://github.com/cjdaly/cascadia.git
     cd cascadia/setup